jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 In your report answer the following questions.

 1. For `HW4SmallCacheHierarchy`, which blocking scheme performs the best?
 Why?
-2. For `BlockIKMatMulWorkload`, which cache hierarchy performs the best?
+2. For `BlockIJMatMulWorkload`, which cache hierarchy performs the best?
 Why?

 Use a `matrix_size` of 128 and a `block_size` of 8 for all your simulations.